 If you have basically unlimited money, for example, if you’re the son or daughter of an oil tycoon (or if you’re an oil tycoon yourself, I’m not judging.
 If you are, invest in solar and wind power, my guy), then you’re going to want the most expensive headphones you can get, right?

 Bass?
 Punchy, direct, and accentuated.
 Mids?
 Detailed with great instrument separation.
 Highs?
 Sparkling and bright.
-These headphones sound absolutely fantastic no matter what music you listen to.
+These headphones sound absolutely fantastic no matter what sort of music you’re listening to.

 These headphones are built like an absolute tank with the metal enclosure feeling great in hand.
 The plush leather headband sits comfortably on your head.
 The earpads are memory foam and wrapped in a grey velour that makes them super comfortable for long periods of use.